 The College’s September Versailles and Paris: Art, Power, and Resistance course provides undergraduate students with an opportunity to earn credit studying the historical significance of the Palace of Versailles through political, cultural, and artistic lenses.
+This course is offered as a part of the College’s Signature Humanities Course program.

 - student support